SilverMustang/BMCo-O/README.md

 # BMCo-O
 Code Smell Detection Method Based on Metrics and Code Smell Co-occurrences

-Including expetimental data and result.
+It is composed of the source code of BMCo-O, as well as the data for the evaluation.
 Tips:

 1.baseline_1 is the original data
 2.baseline_2 is the optimized data